-Applications will be evaluated based on the cumulative analysis.
+Applications will be evaluated based on cumulative analysis.

-- Technical Qualification (100 points) weight; [70%] - Financial Proposal (100 points) weight; [30%]
+Technical Qualification (100 points) weight; [70%] Financial Proposal (100 points) weight; [30%]

-A two-stage procedure is utilized in evaluating the applications, with an evaluation of the technical application being completed prior to any price proposal being compared.
-The total number of points allocated for the technical qualification component is 100.
+A two-stage procedure is utilized in evaluating the applications, with evaluation of the technical application being completed prior to any price proposal being compared.
 Only the price proposal of the candidates who passed the minimum technical score of 70% of the obtainable score of 100 points in the technical qualification evaluation will be evaluated.